Home Ladder Safety With DIY Roofing Projects

 There’s a simple science to positioning the ladder against a building at the proper angle for optimum safety.
 If you can stand with your toes at the ladder feet and reach straight out with your hands to touch the rungs with your fingertips, you’ve got the right angle.
 If not, adjust until you can.

-On uneven terrain, you need to block up one of the ladder’s feet so it’s plumb.
+- On uneven terrain, you need to block up one of the ladder’s feet, so it’s plumb.
 The wider and more stable the item (think a 2 instead of a brick), the safer you’ll be.
 Alternatively, there are several ladder-leveling accessories on the market.
 Remember that whether the ground is level or not, the ladder rungs need to be level for maximum safety.

-In wet, muddy terrain, kick the ladder’s feet parallel with the rails and drive them into the mud before angling the ladder against the building.
-(Sometimes you’ll need to lean the ladder on the building, lift it a little, and roll the feet with your hand.)
+- In wet, muddy terrain, kick the ladder’s feet parallel with the rails and drive them into the mud before angling the ladder against the building.
+(Sometimes, you’ll need to lean the ladder on the building—lift it a little, and roll the feet with your hand.)
 Some feet have spikes or cleats to help them dig in.

 When you’re on a ladder, follow the belt-buckle rule: Always keep your buckle between the rails.
-No matter how temping it is to stretch a few more inches to paint that siding, keeping your buckle between the rails helps keep you balanced and in control.
+No matter how tempting it is to stretch a few more inches to paint that siding, keeping your buckle between the rails helps keep you balanced and in control.

 Stepladders are front-line home improvement tools and one of the most misused.
-A 4′ or 6′ stepladder will get you to the ceiling of an average home for anything from repairing lights to installing crown molding to hanging pictures.
+A 4′ or 6′ step ladder will get you to the ceiling of an average home for anything from repairing lights to installing crown molding to hanging pictures.

-Purchasing a Stepladder
+Purchasing a Step Ladder

 Specialty Ladders & Accessories

-A basic stepladder or extension ladder will usually get you where you need to go.
+A basic step ladder or extension ladder will usually get you where you need to go.
 However, because they have fixed legs and/or heights, they have their limits, which has paved the way for articulating ladders and other versatile accessories.

 For a different take on the extension ladder, Extend and Climb has a series of compact, telescoping ladders good for any number of jobs.
 They get you where you’re going, then retract into a compact, easy-to-carry, easy-to-store package.

 While most major manufacturers now make an articulating ladder, sometimes what the doctor ordered is a ladder accessory.
 Base Mate’s Professional Ladder Stabilizer attaches to your existing extension ladder, enabling you to adjust it easily and safely to accommodate uneven terrain.
-Rubber bumpers and stand-offs like Werner’s QuickClick let you prop an extension ladder more gently or away from the home so you can span a window or keep from crushing gutters.
+Rubber bumpers and stand-offs like Werner’s QuickClick let you prop an extension ladder more gently or away from the home, so you can span a window or keep from crushing gutters.